taseenw/Employee-Management-System/README.md

   ◉ Abilities to view all of the managers and employees that belong to the same company

   ◉ Using well structured tables modals and forms, users can:
-    · Add new employees
+    <br>· Add new employees
-    · Edit any small detail of any desired employee in their company · Remove employees from the systems
+    <br>· Edit any small detail of any desired employee in their company
+    <br>· Remove employees from the systems
-    · Add managers to the company, that can login themselves and view the same employees
+    <br>· Add managers to the company, that can login themselves and view the same employees

   ◉ All of which occur instantaneously on both the users end and the database